Kevcarm/Rosenbrock-Optimization/README.md

 java --version
 mvn --version

+### Running the Program

+The program is executed from **Main.java** run Main.java

-When the program runs, it prints results to the console and writes CSV output files to: target/output/
+When Main.java runs, it prints results to the console and writes CSV output files to: target/output/

-Expected CSV files:
+The generated files include:

 optimization_results_(cost_values).csv

 optimization_time_(seconds).csv

-## Project Structure
+### Project Structure
-src/main/java/edu/stockton/Main.java — entry point (runs experiments)
-src/main/java/edu/stockton/RosenbrockProblem.java — Rosenbrock optimization problem definition
-src/main/java/edu/stockton/Rosenbrock.java — Rosenbrock function implementation
+Main.java – entry point that runs all optimization experiments RosenbrockProblem.java – defines the Rosenbrock optimization problem Rosenbrock.java – implements the Rosenbrock function